PluginDx/docs/integrations/magento-1.md

 ## Config

-Store Magento 1 core and extension-specific configuration fields in the `config` array.
+Provide Magento 1 core and extension-specific configuration fields in the `config` array.
 To add a new custom field, provide a `name` and `path` attribute inside a new object:

 ```javascript
 "config": [